Dylanve151/usbip/client/README.md

-place usbip-env in your home folder
+place usbip-env in your home folder and change the values